Absolute continuity, supports and idempotent splitting in categorical probability: Absolute continuity

 where we have $m \ase{\lambda} k$ but $m \not\ase{\delta_{1/2}} k$.
 The same argument does not work in $\tychstoch$ because $k$ is not continuous.
 In fact by \cref{prop:ase_top}, any two continuous maps or kernels that are $\lambda$-almost surely equal must also be $\delta_{1/2}$-almost surely equal. \end{example}

-While local state-separability allows one to leave out the extra input $W$ in Implication \eqref{eq:abs_cont}, this is not true for all Markov categories, as we show next.
-Here is a general criterion for when this does happen.
+While local state-separability allows one to leave out the extra input $W$ in Implication \eqref{eq:abs_cont}, this is not true for all Markov categories, as we show in \cref{ex:old_vs_new_ac} below.
+This is based on the following general criterion for when leaving out the extra input is consequential.